-- 16.1 Any application for the grant of a new Hackney Carriage or Private Hire vehicle licence, including hybrid or fully electric vehicles, must as a minimum meet Euro 6 emission standards. - 16.2 From the 1st of September 2024, any existing licensed Hackney Carriage or Private Hire Vehicle must, as a minimum, meet Euro 5 emission standards.
-This new standard will be applicable upon renewal of the vehicle licence and if it does not meet Euro 5 standards, the licence will be refused. - 16.3 Any licensed Hackney Carriage or Private Hire vehicle that is still licenced once it reaches 8 years old or more from first registration will be required to complete a Certificate of Compliance check at the Council approved garage every 6 months for as long as it remains a licenced vehicle. - 16.4 For any imported vehicle, it must be right hand drive, registered in the United Kingdom and meet the emission standards as required for newly licenced vehicles.
+- 16.1 Any application for the grant of a new Hackney Carriage or Private Hire vehicle licence, including hybrid or fully electric vehicles, must as a minimum meet Euro 6 emission standards. - 16.2 From the 1st of January 2025 all non-wheelchair accessible Hackney Carriage or Private Hire vehicles, upon renewal of the licence, must as a minimum meet Euro 5 emission standards.
+If your vehicle does not meet the Euro 5 standards your renewal application will be refused.
+You will be permitted to apply for a new vehicle licence with a Euro 5 compliant vehicle to replace your existing vehicle.
+Euro 5 vehicles presented for licensing as a Hackney Carriages must be wheelchair accessible. - 16.3 From the 1st of June 2025 all wheelchair accessible Hackney Carriage or Private Hire vehicles, upon renewal of the licence, must as a minimum meet Euro 5 emission standards.
+If your vehicle does not meet the Euro 5 standards your renewal application will be refused.
+You will be permitted to apply for a new vehicle licence with a Euro 5 compliant vehicle to replace your existing vehicle.
+The Euro 5 vehicle must be wheelchair accessible, whether presented for Hackney Carriage or Private Hire. - 16.4 Any licensed Hackney Carriage or Private Hire vehicle that is still licenced once it reaches 8 years old or more from first registration will be required to complete a Certificate of Compliance check at the Council approved garage every 6 months for as long as it remains a licenced vehicle. - 16.5 For any imported vehicle, it must be right hand drive, registered in the United Kingdom and meet the emission standards as required for newly licenced vehicles.